YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the patient still feels unsure, getting a second opinion before hair transplant can help, but the question should be specific.
 Ask whether the role map and surgical plan make sense, not only whether the clinic is famous.

-A patient can write one calm message before booking.
-Ask the clinic to confirm the official contact channel, the doctor responsible for the plan, who designs the hairline, who performs extraction, who creates recipient sites, who implants grafts, the expected graft range, the treated areas, what could change after examination, and what should happen if the plan changes.
+A patient can write one clear message before booking.
+Ask the clinic to confirm the official contact channel, the doctor responsible for the plan, who designs the hairline, who performs extraction, who creates recipient area incisions, who implants grafts, the expected graft range, the treated areas, what could change after examination, and what should happen if the plan changes.

 That message is not aggressive.
 It is a normal part of an informed decision process.
 A clinic that is comfortable with its own structure should be able to answer it without turning the conversation into pressure.